Navdevl/turbohustle/content/blog/water-methanol-injection---a-octane-booster.md

 The controller is responsible for the water methanol injection.
 The controller is capable of providing error codes since a blunder in water methanol injection can cost with a serious engine damage.
 Some kind of controllers opens the waste-gate to prevent the engine from reaching the boost pressure in case of some setback with the water methanol injection.

 ### Engine tuning

+Remember that water-methanol injection does not add power until its tuned to utilize the octane boosting capacity of the fuel.
+Since methanol is also a kind of fuel, the water-methanol injection will result in making the air fuel ratio rich.
+The engine pumps out maximum power with an air fuel ratio around 12.5 and the engine may lose the valuable power if the AFR is very rich.
+Basically having a water-methanol injection with no engine calibration done may lead to lose of power.
+So here are some steps to fine tune the engine with water-methanol injection

+##### Step 1

+Set the base air fuel ratio without water-methanol injection.
+The air fuel ratio around 12.8 seems to be good.
+If you think 12.8 is very lean remember that the cooling effect is going to be provided water methanol injection itself.

+##### Step 2

+Now set the point at which the water methanol injection is to be commenced.
+Calculate the maximum boost pressure and allow the injection to start when half of the boost pressure is achieved and all the way up to maximum boost pressure.

+##### Step 3

+Set an appropriate ignition timing and do not be too aggressive with it.
+It can be advanced in the later stage of tuning process.

+##### Step 4

+Now its time to set the maximum boost pressure and allow the water methanol injection.
+Make sure the AFR does not enrich more than 0.8.
+If it is too rich, change a smaller nozzle and if it less than 0.5 increase probably you need a bigger nozzle.

+##### Step 5

+After setting the proper AFR calibrating ignition timings is important.
+Advance the timing by 2 degrees until the power gets reduced or  detonation occurs and retard it by 2 degrees.